 Since World War I, the U.S. and U.K. military have used the metric systems when performing combined operations with the French who used the metric system.
 The maps were made by the French and the term "kilometer" became part of U.S military lexicon after World War I.

 The term "klick" is derived from the word "kilometer."
 So, one klick equals 1 kilometer.

 Since World War II and the creation of NATO, all maps made and used by NATO members comply with the NATO Standardization Agreements.
 The Military Grid Reference System (MGRS) is the mapping system standard used by NATO military members for locating points on the earth and can pinpoint a place on Earth to the nearest meter.

-But among members of the miltary, the term "klick" is a standard measure of walked distances.
-If a solider radios "We're 10 klicks south of your position," that means they are 10 kilometers away, or 6.2 miles away.
+But among members of the military, the term "klick" is a standard measure of walked distances.
+If a soldier radios "We're 10 klicks south of your position," that means they are 10 kilometers away, or 6.2 miles away.

 Most foreign maps will have elevation contour lines measured in meters as well.

 Some military historians believe that the term originated in Vietnam with the Australian Infantry.
 As the story goes, infantry soldiers would navigate by bearing (compass direction) and would measure distance by pacing (this was, of course, prior to GPS devices).